According to the Ministry of Finance, the UAE would impose a federal corporate tax on profits from firms beginning on or after June 1, 2023.

 According to the ministry, “the tax structure will be among the most competitive in the world.”
 It will follow the regulations of the World Trade Organization.

-Personal income “from work, real estate, and other investments, as well as any other income generated by people that does not result from a business or other form of commercial activity licensed or otherwise permitted to be done in the UAE” will be exempt from taxation.
+Personal income “from work, real estate, and other investments, as well as any other income generated by people that do not result from a business or other form of commercial activity licensed or otherwise permitted to be done in the UAE” will be exempt from taxation.

 Businesses involved in the “extraction of natural resources” – oil and gas production — will be exempt, according to the ministry, because they are already subject to emirate-level taxation.